Charleston's Art, Culture and Tourism

-Charleston is a city with many cultural and artistic events to choose from, and an important national destination when it comes to tourism.
-The city's careful preservation of its historic icons and restrictions on new development in the Downtown area has made Charleston the jewel in the crown of historic U.S. cities.
+Charleston is a city with many cultural and artistic events to choose from and an important national destination when it comes to tourism.
+Charleston's careful preservation of its historic icons and restrictions on new development in the Downtown area has made Charleston the jewel in the crown of historic U.S. cities.

 Charleston (originally named Charles Town after King Charles II of England) was founded in 1670, and adopted its current name in 1783.
 Known as the Holy City for the prominence of its church steeples among the low-rise Downtown skyline, Charleston was built on the coast where the Wando, the Ashley and the Cooper rivers feed into the Atlantic Ocean.
 The city has been well documented as tolerant with all religions, in fact it was one of the few original cities to allow the presence of the French Huguenot Church.
 Charleston was one of the first colonial cities to allow the Jewish to practice their faith without limitations, and it is still home to the fourth oldest Jewish community in the U.S.

 During the American Revolution and the Civil War, Charleston played a major role in the South.
 Many of its streets, parks and important places are still named after personalities from those times.
 By the mid-18th century, Charleston had become a major trading port, a tradition that still survives.
 The Port of Charleston, is one of the busiest container ports on the Eastern U.S.